 The federal government took over GM and Chrysler in March 2009.
 It fired GM CEO Rick Wagoner and required Chrysler to merge with Italy's Fiat S.p.A.
 The Obama administration used the take-over to set new auto efficiency standards.
 That improved air quality and forced U.S. automakers to be more competitive against Japanese and German firms.

 On December 18, 2014, the Treasury Department ended the bailout.
-That's when it sold its last remaining shares of Ally Financial (formerly GMAC).
+That's when it sold its last remaining shares of Ally Financial, formerly known as General Motors Acceptance Corporation.
 It had bought them for $17.2 billion to infuse cash into the failing GM subsidiary.
 The Treasury Department sold the shares for $19.6 billion, making a $2.4 billion profit for taxpayers.
-(Source: "Bank Bailouts Approach Final Reckoning," The Wall Street Journal, December 19, 2014.)

-Congress refused the automakers' first request of $50 billion.
+At first, Congress refused the automakers' request for a bailout.

-Senate Majority Leader Harry Reid supported the bailout.
-But he said the Big Three should return with "... a responsible plan that gives us a realistic chance to get the needed votes."
+Senate Majority Leader Harry Reid said the Big Three should return with "... a responsible plan that gives us a realistic chance to get the needed votes."
 It didn't help the public's opinion of the automakers that the three CEOs flew to DC in corporate jets.
-(Source: "Bush Signs Jobless Benefits Extension," Associated Press, November 21, 2008.)

-They should have cut production, jobs and dealerships years earlier.
+Opponents said GM and Chrysler brought their near-bankruptcy on themselves.
+They didn't retool for an energy-efficient era.
+They should have cut production, jobs, and dealerships years earlier.
 Columnist David Brooks said, "...if these companies are not allowed to go bankrupt now, they never will be."
-(Source: "Big 3 Carmakers Beg for $25 Billion," Associated Press, November 17, 2008.)

-In December 2008, the automakers requested $35 billion.
-Congress first explored whether a planned bankruptcy reorganization without a bailout was a better alternative.
+Congress explored whether a planned bankruptcy reorganization without a bailout was a better alternative.
 It soon realized that would take too long to implement.
-President Bush and Treasury Secretary Hank Paulson then agreed to a $24.9 billion bailout using TARP.
-(Source: "Statement by Secretary Tim Geithner Before the Senate Banking Committee," U.S. Department of the Treasury, May 20, 2009.)

-The companies promised to fast-track development of energy-efficient vehicles and consolidate operations.
+In response, the companies promised to fast-track development of energy-efficient vehicles and consolidate operations.
 GM and Ford agreed to streamline the number of brands they produced.
-The UAW union agreed to accept delayed contributions to a health trust fund for retirees. it also agreed to reduced payments to laid-off workers.
+The United Automobile Workers union agreed to accept delayed contributions to a health trust fund for retirees.
+It also agreed to reduce payments to laid-off workers.
 The three CEOs agreed to work for $1 a year and sell their corporate jets.
-(Source: "TARP Transaction Report," U.S. Department of the Treasury, April 5, 2017.)

-On March 19, 2009, the Treasury Department approved $5 billion in loans to auto suppliers.
+On March 19, 2009, the Treasury Secretary Hank Paulson also approved $5 billion in loans to auto suppliers.